sealeelike/XIPUAI-to-openAI-compatible-API/README.md

 ---

 ### expire.py
-Use base64 to decode the JWT_TOKEN in the `.env` directory to obtain relevant information.
+Use base64 to decode the JWT_TOKEN in the `.env` in the same directory to obtain relevant information.
 This is only used for exploration and does not affect the actual use effect.

 ---
 ### adapter.py